How to Winterize Sprinklers With Air Compressor

 This will give you the gallons per minute that your system can hold.
 Now that you know how many gallons per minute your system can hold, multiply that number by 0.06944 (this is how many cubic feet of air there are in 1 gallon).
 This will give you the amount of airflow needed to properly pressurize and protect your entire lawn sprinkler system from freezing during winter months.

-See also How to Plumb an Air Compressor
+See also How to Dispose of Air Compressor

 Lastly, take the amount of airflow needed and divide it by 4 (this is because most home compressors run at about 4 CFM – or Cubic Feet per Minute).
 The resulting number will be close to what size air compressor in HP (Horsepower) that you need to purchase to safely winterize your lawn sprinkler system.